Sports in Phoenix: NFL

 The Arizona Cardinals are the oldest continuously run professional football franchise in the nation.
 They moved to Phoenix from St. Louis, Missouri in 1988 and currently play in the Western Division of the National Football League's National Football Conference.
 The Cardinals were founded in 1898 in Chicago, as the Morgan Athletic Club, and became known as the Cardinals shortly after, due to the color of their jerseys.
 Around the turn of the last century, they were known as the Racine Cardinals, and in 1920, they became a charter member of the American Professional Football League, which would eventually become the National Football League.
 Upon their move to Phoenix, the Cardinals originally played their home games at Sun Devil Stadium on the campus of Arizona State University in nearby Tempe.
 In 2006 they moved to the newly constructed then-named University of Phoenix Stadium in suburban Glendale.
-Since moving to Phoenix, the Cardinals have made one championship appearance, Super Bowl XLIII on February 1, 2009, where they lost 27-23 to the Pittsburgh Steelers.
+Since moving to Phoenix, the Cardinals have made one championship appearance, Super Bowl XLIII on February 1, 2009, where they lost 27–23 to the Pittsburgh Steelers.

 Sun Devil Stadium held Super Bowl XXX in 1996 when the Dallas Cowboys defeated the Pittsburgh Steelers.
 University of Phoenix Stadium hosted Super Bowl XLII on February 3, 2008, in which the New York Giants defeated the New England Patriots.
-State Farm Stadium hosted Super Bowl XLIX in 2015.
-The U.S. Airways Center hosted both the 1995 and the 2009 NBA All-Star Games.
+State Farm Stadium hosted Super Bowl XLIX in 2015, where the New England Patriots defeated the Seattle Seahawks.
+State Farm Stadium hosted Super Bowl LVII in 2023 where the Kansas City Chiefs defeated the Philadelphia Eagles.

 Indoor football

 Phoenix has an indoor football team, the Arizona Rattlers of the Indoor Football League (IFL), which began operations in 1992.
 The team originally played in the Arena Football League (AFL) from 1992 to 2016.
-Games are played at Talking Stick Resort Arena in downtown Phoenix.
+Games are played at Desert Diamond Arena in Glendale.
 They won their first of five AFL championships in 1994; in 2014 they won their third championship in a row.
 Their nine appearances in the Arena Bowls are more than any other team; and their 40-point win over the Cleveland Gladiators (72–32) in Arena Bowl XXVII was the most lopsided in the history of the AFL.
 With their last Arena Bowl victory in 2014, the Rattlers joined the Tampa Bay Storm as the only teams to win five AFL championships.